-I would also like to take this opportunity to deeply thank the 2021 Chair and Board Directors and all the staff for their support, guidance and commitment over another incredibly challenging year and I look forward to 2022.
+I would also like to take this opportunity to deeply thank the 2022 Chair and Board Directors and all the staff for their support, guidance and commitment.
+I look forward to 2023 and to working with such an amazing group of dedicated staff who strive to provide the best possibly care for our children and families.